Clear Evidence of Carcinogenicity

 Issue: Controls in all groups had no cancer

-Response: This could indicate that exposure protection from cell phone wireless radiation protects from cancer promotion as the rate of tumors inrodent historical controls are at 2%.
+Response: This could indicate that protection from exposure to cell phone wireless radiation protects from cancer promotion as the rate of tumors inrodent historical controls are at 2%.

 Issue: Female rodents did not develop brain tumors.